 Students who are receiving a Graduate Assistantship or Traineeship are required to be enrolled according to the following criteria:

-- at least 9 semester hours in the fall and spring semesters, and
+- at least 9 credit hours in the fall and spring terms, and

-- registration for credit hours in the summer at a minimum level established by the academic unit (school, college, department or graduate program).
+- registration for credit hours in the summer at a minimum level established by their academic School or College.
 Students should consult with their program director before registering for summer credit hours.

-Students enrolled in programs that traditionally only offer course work and research opportunities during fall and spring semesters are considered to be full-time even if they do not enroll during the summer terms.
+Students enrolled in programs that traditionally only offer course work and research opportunities during fall and spring terms are considered to be full-time even if they do not enroll during the summer term.

 Graduate assistants and trainees are not entitled to paid leave.
 Any schedule time away must be coordinated between the student and the mentor.
 Additional information regarding assistantships and traineeships can be found here.